 Procedure.
 Participants were tested in a quiet room on the campus of Carnegie Mellon University.
-At the beginning of the experiment, participants were told first that they would be shown four training event sequences; these events corresponded to the backwards blocking, IS, 1C, and 2C conditions.
+At the beginning of the experiment, participants were told first that they would be shown four training event sequences; these events corresponded to the BB, IS, 1C, and 2C conditions.
 Note that participants were merely told that they would be shown four test events and thus did not receive information about the kinds of events that they were to be shown.
 Participants were then instructed to rate at three different points—before a particular training event, midway through the training event, and following the full training event—how likely each of four test events were to occur following the presentation of a particular training event.
 In particular, participants were then asked to rate how likely each of four test events were to occur on a scale between 0 (certainly unlikely) and 100 (certainly likely).
 Participants were encouraged to use the entire range.

 The training and test stimuli were computer-animated and were created on the personal computer (PC) with Macromedia Director 8.0.
 The movies were presented on a computer-generated orange stage with a light purple background.
 The four training movies each consisted of a red and blue circle, each approximately 86 pixels in circumference, and square box, approximately 173 pixels wide by 103 pixels in height, with a yellow star drawn in the middle of the box.
 The purpose of the star in the middle of the square was to make the object more perceptually salient and thereby to increase participants' interest in the box.

-In the backwards blocking training event, a red and blue circle entered the stage from the right and left (counterbalanced), moved horizontally across the stage (at a rate of approximately 30 fps) for approximately 172 pixels, at which point the red and green circles became adjoined with the square that was located in the middle of the screen.
+In the BB training event, a red and blue circle entered the stage from the right and left (counterbalanced), moved horizontally across the stage (at a rate of approximately 30 fps) for approximately 172 pixels, at which point the red and green circles became adjoined with the square that was located in the middle of the screen.
 When both objects were adjoined with the box, a sun popped out of the box and ascended upwards for 297 pixels, at which point the sun engaged in a bouncing motion for 1 s before stopping while suspended above the box.
 The sun was approximately 192 pixels wide by 123 pixels in height.
 Participants were then shown that one of the two objects—which represented object A (counterbalanced)—caused the sun to emerge when it made contact with the centrally located square.
 For notation purposes, this event was labeled the "AB+; A+" event, where A and B denote the objects and the "+" refers to the presence of the effect (i.e., the sun).
-The IS training event was identical to the backwards blocking training event except that A failed to make the sun emerge when alone it contacted the box.
+The IS training event was identical to the BB training event except that A failed to make the sun emerge when alone it contacted the box.
 This event was labeled the "AB+; A-" event.
 In the 1C training event, object A made the sun emerge by itself, whereas object B did not.
 Both objects then made the sun emerge twice when they made contact with the box from the right and left both times.
 This event was labeled the "A+ B-; AB+" event.
 Finally, in the 2C training event object A made the sun emerge by itself three times, whereas object B failed to make the sun emerge the first time but then made the sun emerge when it made contact with the box on two additional occasions.
 This event was labeled the "A+++; B-; B++" event.
 Participants were shown each training event three times to ensure sufficient encoding of the events.